 Revise the content of the subject you would like to tutor and ensure you have a good understanding of the syllabus and how it is assessed.
 This is important to ensure you focus on what is required as this is how students will be examined.

-Written by KIS Academics Tutor Sandrine Maximous, for HSC Legal Studies, Maths and more!
+Written by KIS Academics Tutor Sandrine Maximus, for HSC Legal Studies, Maths and more!
 Sandrine is currently pursuing a Bachelor of Actuarial Studies and Information Technology (majoring in Data Science) at MQU.
 You can view Sandrine's profile here and request her as a tutor.